rh-mobb/documentation/content/aro/acm-odf-aro/index.md

 ### Create the Cluster

 {{% alert state="warning" %}}Note: Pod and Service CIDRs CANNOT overlap with the primary cluster and must be /18 minimum (because we are using Submariner).
-So we will use the parameters --pod-cidr and --service-cidr to avoid use the default ranges.
+So we will use the parameters "--pod-cidr" and "--service-cidr" to avoid use the default ranges.
 Details about POD and Service CIDRs are [available here](https://learn.microsoft.com/en-us/azure/openshift/concepts-networking#networking-for-azure-red-hat-openshift).{{% /alert %}}

 This will take between 30 and 45 minutes